waizin28/LibraLink/README.md

-Here's an improved README for **LibraLink**, incorporating details from your description:

----

 # 📚 LibraLink

 LibraLink is a dynamic book checkout platform designed for users to explore a curated selection of **computer science books**.
 Users can browse, filter books by name or category, leave reviews, check out books, and even request new additions from the admin.